AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 <h2>Positioning items around a circle</h2>

-Let's go back a little and see how to position an arbitrary number of points around a circle in an equidistant manner.
+<p>Let's go back a little and see how to position an arbitrary number of points around a circle in an equidistant manner.
 The circumference of a full circle can be expressed in either 2xPI RADIANS or 360 Degrees.
-Positioning an arbitrary number of points around a circle requires splitting 2xPI evenly among them.
+Positioning an arbitrary number of points around a circle requires splitting 2xPI evenly among them.</p>

 <pre><code>function setup() {
   createCanvas(400, 400);
   centerX = width / 2